-Train from Geneva to Chamonix
+Train from Geneva Airport or Centre (Cornavin) to Chamonix

 It is also possible to take the train (www.sbb.ch) - the journey takes around 3 hours, with 2 changes.
 As it costs more than a shared minibus transfer, and takes 2 hours longer, it's not the first choice for everyone, but it is an extremely scenic journey, and much nicer than the motorway, so could be worth doing if you have the time!